rancher/dashboard/docusaurus/docs/extensions/api/provisioning.md

   - The `provisioning.cattle.io.cluster` which, aside from machine configuration, contains all details of the cluster
   - In the UI this is an instance of the `rancher/dashboard` `shell/models/provisioning.cattle.io.cluster.js` class
      - This has lots of great helper functions, most importantly `save`
-  - This process will create a cluster of type `custom`
+  - Cluster provisioners should always create an instance of this class

 ### Provisioner Class
 To customise the process of creating or editing these resources the extension should register a provisioner class which implements the `IClusterProvisioner` interface.